-As the national organization founded to serve and enable the 1,100 Boys & Girls Club organizations that run 4,300 local Boys & Girls Clubs, Boys & Girls Clubs of America’s (BGCA’s) absolute top priority is the safety of the 4 million children who attend a Club each year.
-BGCA’s Child & Club Safety Team is composed of safety experts who provide support to local organizations on a variety of issues, including physical and emotional safety, facilities management, emergency management, child sexual abuse prevention and disaster preparedness.
-BGCA has taken extensive actions to provide safe and secure environments for children, as outlined below.
+As the national organization founded to serve and enable more than 1,100 Boys & Girls Club organizations that run over 4,600 local Boys & Girls Clubs, Boys & Girls Clubs of America’s (BGCA’s) absolute top priority is the safety of the 4.73 million children Clubs reach each year.
+BGCA’s Child & Club Safety Team is composed of safety experts who provide support to local organizations on a variety of issues, including physical and emotional safety, facilities management, emergency management, child sexual abuse prevention, disaster preparedness and other child safety-related trainings.
+BGCA has taken extensive action to equip local Clubs to provide safe and secure environments for children, as outlined below.

 ADDITIONAL RESOURCES: Organizations have access to resources to help guide policy, strengthen safety practices and train their staff and volunteers on how to keep children safe.
 Keep Safe: The Club Safety Desk Reference, a 200-page manual published by BGCA, provides tools, resources and best practices to enable Clubs to develop customized safety strategies.
 In partnership with MetLife Foundation, BGCA also published Kids in Control, a guide of youth-focused safety awareness activities.
 Both publications are available to every Club.